Shady rail-trail through rural New Jersey, along farms and the Paulins Kill river, from Warbasse Junction to Cedar Ridge Road.

 8.1 – Second bridge out.
 Turn right and walk the bike down a short dirt path.
 Turn left onto a paved road and pass a large open grassy area and the end of Paulins Kill Lake.

-From Kohlbocker Rd. there are several steep paths that lead back up to the rail-trail level but it’s not worth doing that because you’ll need to come down and cross the road anyway.
+From Kohlbocker Rd. there are several steep paths on the left that lead back up to the rail-trail level but it’s not worth doing that because you’ll need to come down and cross the road anyway.
 Ride along Kohlbocker Rd. for a half mile and rejoin the trail.

 8.6 – Leave Kohlbocker Rd. and rejoin the rail-trail at a gate.